 When customers come to us with concerns about a spam email and ask us how their password was compromised, we often find that the password they were sent is not their current password.

 The password may look familiar because of the frequent data breaches that large companies experience on an ongoing basis.
 These breaches can sometimes result in the leak of millions of user’s passwords to the public.

-When you receive a scam email and it includes a familiar password that you have used before or still use, it’s likely that the scammer has just grabbed it from a data leak of passwords.
+When you receive a scam email, and it includes a familiar password that you have used before or still uses, likely, the scammer has just grabbed it from a data leak of passwords.

 One of the best websites for checking whether you have been part of a data leak over the years is ‘Have I Been Pwned’.
 All you need to do is enter your email address.
-The tool will then return a list of sites and services that your email address has been leaked from (and potentially other information such as your password).
+The tool will then return a list of sites and services from which your email address has been leaked (and potentially other information such as your password).

 If your email shows up and you have not recently updated your password, please ensure that you do so as soon as possible.
-Anytime your password, or a password that you have used before, is emailed to you, you should immediately update that password wherever you use it.
+Whenever your password, or a password you have used before, is emailed to you, you should immediately update that password wherever you use it.